thawn/ttmp32gme/README.md

 a tool to create tiptoi gme files from mp3 files.
 Also creates a printable sheet to play the music.

 ## Installation
-Mac/Win: download the executables from the (https://github.com/thawn/ttmp32gme/releases)[releases page].
+* Mac/Win: download the executables from the (https://github.com/thawn/ttmp32gme/releases)[releases page].
 Put them somewhere and run them.
 Open localhost:10020 with a browser of your choice (except Internet Explorer).
 Printing was tested to work with Chrome and Firefox.
+* linux: run the perl sources (see below)

+## Usage
+### 1. Add mp3 files
+Add one or more mp3 files on the <a href="/">"Upload" page</a>.
+Only add one album at a time.
+### 2. Configure and create gme files</h4>
+On the <a href="/library">"Library" page,</a> you can configure and create gme files.
+Mp3 tag data of recently uploaded files will automatically be used to pre-populate the artist, album title and track info.

+### 3. Print the control page(s)
+Once you choose to print one or more album from the <a href="/library">library,</a>
+a new page will open that displays the albums and their tracks from the gme files that you selected for printing.

+You can customize the the print layout by clicking on "<span class="glyphicon glyphicon-cog"></span> Configure print layout".

+You can choose one of the three presets:

+list
+: A list layout that includes all album details</dt>

+tiles
+: A tiled layout that includes only minimal album details and general controls that work with all albums.

+CD booklet
+: A layout that is optimized for printing CD booklets.</dt>

+Alternatively, you can manually choose which parts (cover image, album information, album control buttons, track list) to display, how many columns should be used and how large each album should be when printed.</p>

+You can also configure here which resolution should be used (in DPI) for printing (start with the maximum resolution your printer can handle).
+And how many pixels (in x and y direction) each dot of the OID code should use.
+Start with a value of 2 (<a href="https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem">read this if you want to know why</a>).
+If you have problems with not recognized oid codes, first try to increase the number of pixels to 3 or 4 and then try to change the printing resolution.

+###4.
+Copy the gme files onto the tiptoi pen</h4>
+Connect the tiptoi pen to your computer.
+If you do not see the button "Copy selected to TipToi", reload the <a href="/library">library page</a>.
+Now select the desired albums and click on "Copy selected to TipToi".
+Wait till the operation completes and a message appears that tells you that it is safe to disconnect the pen from the computer.

 ## required perl modules (for running ttmp32gme from source)
 EV